 Mel is a qualified specialist teacher offering a variety of support for students with specific learning difficulties.
 She provides screening for dyslexia, dyspraxia, and attention deficit disorder (ADD) and supports students through individual study skills tutorials.
 She is an Associate Member of the British Dyslexia Association (AMBDA); she also holds an Irlen Screening Certificate and is able to help students with problems of visual stress and perception.
 Mel has had a long career in language teaching; she has been an examiner for the International English Language Testing System (IELTS) and a teacher of deaf children.
 She can also give help in academic English to those returning to formal education after a lengthy break.
 As Disability Advisor, Mel assists all students at Trinity with additional needs to access the appropriate support.
 To contact Mel, email firstname.lastname@example.org or call 0117 968 0206.

-The library is open to the Trinity community seven days a week, 8.00 am – 9.30 pm and our wonderful librarian is available Monday – Friday, 9.00 am – 4.00 pm.
+The library is open to the Trinity community Monday- Friday, from 8.00 am – 6.00 pm and our librarian is available Monday – Friday, 9.00 am – 4.00 pm.
+Due to the pandemic, the library is currently closed to outside visitors.

 Anyone who wants to study the Bible and their faith more deeply should be able to have that opportunity, so we try to keep our fees as low as possible while keeping the quality of our theological education high.